Social Studying Group

 We work with Skype and a condition is that you leave your audio and video on, so that the participants stay in contact with each other.
 And with this method, listening to music or lectures is also perfectly possible, because this audio cannot be heard by everyone if you use earphones or headphones.

-Sessions are also held in the FSW where you can be present physically.
+Sessions are also held face-to-face in the Pieter de la Court Building.
 You can reserve a place in the FSW for a time slot during which you work alongside other participants.
 There is a safe distance between all participants and all activities will be conducted in accordance with corona measures so that everyone can study safely.